krabberod/bios3010-unix-linux/Exercises/Exercise_1.md

-### 1. Start you terminal
+### 2. Start you terminal
 - **Windows** users start the _gitbash_ application from your start menu
 - **Mac** and **Linux** users start the _terminal_ application

 You should now have a terminal window with a cursor awaiting your commands.

-### 2. Use _ssh_ to log on to Saga
+### 3. Use _ssh_ to log on to Saga

 Next you will need  to open a connection to the computing cluster. **SSH**, (Secure Shell) is a network protocol that gives users a secure way to access a computer over an unsecured network typically used to log into a remote machine and execute commands.
-To access Saga you need your username, password and the adress to the cluster.
+To access Saga you need your username, password and the address to the cluster.
 You were asked to activate your user account a few weeks ago.
 If you didn't, check the message on Canvas by Jonas dated 23.
 April, and follow the instructions.

 Saga is located at sigma2.no,but you also need to tell the server who you are by stating your username.
 The full command you should type in the terminal is, replacing "username" with your own username: